 Testing consists of formal, objective measures and evaluates a wide range of symptoms and diagnoses, such as neurodegenerative diseases (e.g., Alzheimer’s disease, Parkinson’s disease, Lewy body dementia), mood and personality disorders, psychotic disorders (e.g., schizophrenia), impaired cognitive function, and more.
 Testing is especially useful in assessing complex cases, understanding the relationship of coexisting conditions, and helping to separate and rule out conflicting diagnoses.
 In addition, evaluations can be utilized by patients and/or their treaters to better understand why an individual may not be progressing their treatment efforts.
 In most cases, testing is conducted on an outpatient basis, though can vary in length.
 If needed, assessments can be broken up into two days.

 Most assessments are covered by insurance because of their medical necessity.
 We understand that navigating the insurance system can be challenging, which is why we assist prospective patients to help determine eligibility.
 We welcome your questions and concerns and have a dedicated staff to help you.
 McLean Hospital accepts Medicare, Massachusetts Medicaid, and many private insurance and managed care plans.
 More information on insurance providers accepted by McLean Hospital may be found on the Partners HealthCare website.
-You may also find it beneficial to review McLean’s financial assistance policy.
+You may also find it beneficial to review McLean’s patient billing and financial assistance information.

 The Neuropsychological and Psychological Testing Service is available to individuals age 16 and up with an array of conditions.
 Our evaluations are tailored to each individual and to the specific questions that brought the patient to our service.
 Our testing service best serves those who: